onevcat/UniWebView-Docs/docs/guide/loading-local-files.md

 ### Using "Split Application Binary"

+If you are using "Split Application Binary" for Android build (OBB files), you should not put your local HTML files under **StreamingAssets** folder, which will be put to the OBB bundle and cannot be read directly.

+#### Before Unity 2021.2

-If you are using "Split Application Binary" for Android build (OBB files), you should not put your local HTML files under **StreamingAssets** folder.
-Instead, you need to put them to `Assets/Plugins/Android/assets/` and then you can use the same way as you did for normal streaming assets resource to load it from the new location.
+Instead, if you are still using Unity 2021.1 or any earlier version, you can put them to `Assets/Plugins/Android/assets/` and then you use the same way as you did for normal streaming assets resource to load it from the new location.

+#### Unity 2021.2 and later

+From Unity 2021.2, the Unity Editor prevents the existing of `Assets/Plugins/Android/assets/`.
+Any file under that folder would trigger a build error.
+There is very little UniWebView can do.
+As a workaround, you can export your game as an Android Gradle Project first and then put your local files under the "unityLibrary/src/main/assets" folder in the exported project.
+After building to APK from the exported project, the local files will be located in the "assets" folder in the APK bundle, where you can load them with the same method above.

 ## From Persistent Data Path